bwallace4/p3-python-command-line-project/README.md

 4. Run the project: `python cli.py`

 ## Usage
+HOW we communicate with the terminal run
+ ./cli.py

-This is how we communicate with the terminal run  ./cli.py My lib.py is where I keep most of my data. seed.py is where i seed my data using the faker library. debug.py is where I test bugs in my application. models.py is where I keep my data tables.
+My lib.py - is where I keep most of my data. seed.py - is where i seed my data using the faker library. debug.py-  is where I test bugs in my application. models.py - is where I keep my data tables.

-First step is creating the database by running models.py second step is running seed.py to add some random data to the database third step is opening the database using sqlite explorer last step is running cli.py and using the terminal to run commands python cli.py create_user
+FIRST STEP is creating the database by running models.py SECOND STEP is running seed.py to add some random data to the database THIRD STEP is opening the database using sqlite explorer LAST STEP is running cli.py and using the terminal to run commands python cli.py create_user

 Troubleshooting my app may require you to delete the library.db then remake it by running the models,py script